Have you ever noticed a padlock with an https prefix on the URL(Uniform Resource Locator) bar?

 Organization Validated certificate (OV)

-The main purpose of the Organization Validated certificates are assured to be more secure as its main purpose is to secure the user’s sensitive information.
+The main purpose of the Organization Validated certificates are assumed to be more secure as its main purpose is to secure the user’s sensitive information.
 To get an OV certificate, the website owner might have to complete a substantial validation process.
-A Certification Authority (CA) will investigate the website owner to see if they have the right to their specific domain name.
+A Certification Authority (CA) will investigate the website owner to see if they have the right to their specific domain names.
 This is the second precious SSL certificate.

 Extended Validation certificate (EV)